openforcefield/qca-dataset-submission/.github/PULL_REQUEST_TEMPLATE/compute-expansion.md

----
-name: Compute Expansion
-about: An expansion of compute specs on one or more existing datasets
-label: compute-expansion
-template: compute-expansion.md
----

 ## Compute Expansion Checklist

 - [ ] Compute expansion matches pattern `compute*.json`; may feature a compression extension, such as `.bz2`